 In an earlier Polichem trial involving 60 men with androgenetic alopecia, Essex-based testers employed by the company announced that Ultraviolet light would be used during treatment, apparently to cause a reaction that would make the drug more effective.
 There is no specific mention of UV light being used this time around.

-At Belgravia, men with hereditary hair loss are first assessed then diagnosed by a specialist who then provides them with a comprehensive list of options tailored to their medical requirements, level and pattern of shedding.
-Typically they will recommend a combination approach which includes both oral finasteride 1mg and minoxidil to be applied directly to the scalp and specifically chosen from a number of high strength minoxidil products available from Belgravia’s in-clinic pharmacies.
+When seeking a non-surgical hair loss solution for Male Pattern Baldness, men are assessed then diagnosed by a specialist who then provides them with a comprehensive list of options tailored to their medical requirements, level and pattern of shedding.

 While the Polichem trial is certainly interesting, for men worried about a thinning crown or receding hairline, there are already proven hair loss solutions that can help to both stop hair falling out and also encourage new growth.
-The best place to start is with a professional consultation.
+The best place to start for anyone concerned about losing their hair and wanting to explore suitable solutions, is with a professional consultation.